thesis09/Gate-DA/README.md

 **Here the files for Gate DA exam is uploded**

-*the notes are from MIT OWC and form other resources like Physics Wallah and more...*
+*the notes are form resources like Physics Wallah and more...*